 VI.
 Working Groups and Task Forces

 A. Working Groups: The Steering Committee shall establish Working Groups as needed to enact TRAIL business on a continuing basis.

-- Working Groups shall be comprised of participants from Member organizations who elect to take part in the activities of that Group.
+2. Working Groups shall be comprised of participants from Institutional Members and Personal Members who elect to take part in the activities of that Group.